-- Avoid fantasies and wish lists (for example leading future occupants to think that automation in the new building will be the answer to everything), or parking problems in areas where nobody sees them (for example leaving detailed design of lighting controls to the contractor); - Not rely too much on performance specifications (as Alex Gordon said: 'Do not be surprised if you get a rubber tube with a clamp on the end when you wanted a tap.'); - Not expect more of the building than it can reasonably be expected to deliver (for example over-optimistic modelling of energy performance at concept design stage);

-- Make sure the right people 'own' the problems (for example don't expect the managing agent to programme the system to meet the changing needs of individual tenants); - Seek robust, generic solutions (see the 'safe territory' area of Figure 13.2); - Consider adaptability (long-term adaptability may be a better and most cost-effective way of meeting unforeseeable future changes than quick-fix flexibility); - Have contingency planning strategies

-(especially important during periods of

-volatile technical and environmental change

-when shifts in one critical parameter can

-lead to cascading effects elsewhere for

-example, the potential to switch from air

-conditioning to mixed-mode or natural
+- avoid fantasies and wish lists (e.g. leading future occupants to think that automation in the new building will be the answer to everything), or parking problems in areas where nobody sees them (e.g. leaving detailed design of lighting controls to the contractor); - not rely too much on performance specifications (as Alex Gordon said: "Do not be surprised if you get a rubber tube with a clamp on the end when you wanted a tap."); - do not expect more of the building than it can reasonably be expected to deliver (e.g. over-optimistic modelling of energy performance at concept design stage); - make sure the right people "own" the problems (e.g. don't expect the managing agent to program the system to meet the changing needs of individual tenants); - seek robust, generic solutions (see the "safe territory" area of Figure 2); - consider adaptability (long-term adaptability may be a better and most cost-effective way of meeting unforeseeable future changes than quick-fix flexibility); - have contingency planning strategies (especially important during periods of volatile technical and environmental change when shifts in one critical parameter can lead to cascading effects elsewhere - e.g. potential to switch from air conditioning to mixedmode or natural ventilation); - try to minimise downside risks (especially with the performance of obviously critical systems like airtightness of the building fabric (often leaky in the UK, creating unwanted comfort and other side-effects) or window design in naturally ventilated buildings [see Standeven et al 1998, Bordass et al 1998]).

-ventilation);

-- Try to minimise downside risks, especially with the performance of obviously critical systems like air-tightness of the building fabric (often leaky in the UK, creating unwanted comfort and other side-effects) or window design in naturally ventilated buildings (see Standeven et al. 1998a; Bordass et al. 1998).

-Table 13.1 summarises some of the side effects as they commonly occur in offices.
+Figure 3 summarises some of the side effects as they commonly occur in offices.
 Two vicious circles result.

-- Complexity trumps manageability: To avoid altering the building in use, one asks for it to be flexible.
-Designers respond with overcomplex systems which, in use, demand management time.
-If not enough resources are devoted, or if the response is not fast enough, failures occur directly or indirectly.
-These affect staff satisfaction, comfort, health and productivity; and nearly always with adverse environmental impacts. - Disease claims to be the cure: Enough time and effort is spent on managing the
+Complexity trumps manageability: To avoid altering the building in use, one asks for it to be flexible.
+Designers respond with over-complex systems which in use demand management time.
+If not enough resources are devoted, or if response is not fast enough, failures occur directly or indirectly affecting staff satisfaction, comfort, health and productivity; and nearly always with adverse environmental impacts.